chrisreedio/socialment/README.md

 ##### Per-Panel Provider Configuration

-You may also specify providers on a per-panel basis.
+You should specify providers on a per-panel basis.
 To do this use the `->registerProvider` method on the plugin.

 ```php
 $panel->plugins([